hliebert/course-text-analysis-in-r/Readme.md

       - [VS Code with R plugin](https://code.visualstudio.com/)

    All code is provided as simple text files (suffix `.r`) and as Jupyter notebooks using the R kernel (suffix `.ipynb`).
-I am using the notebooks for didactic purposes only.
+I am using Jupyter for didactic purposes only.
 You do not need to use them to follow the course.

-   However, if you want access to Jupyter notebooks, you need to install Anaconda (see above), or install Python and then the `jupyter` package using the `pip` package manager.
+   However, if you want access to Jupyter notebooks, you need to install Anaconda (see above), or install Python and then the `jupyter` package using the `pip` package manager [(instructions here)](https://jupyter.org/install).
    If you are using Windows and are unsure what a package manager is, I recommend installing Anaconda.

-3. **Install package dependencies**
+3. **Install required R libraries**

-   If you use a native R installation (e.g., from the R project website), just run the contents of the `Setup/install.r` file provided.
-Especially on MacOS and Linux, you will most likely need to install additional dependencies on your system.
+   Installation files are provided in the folder `Setup`.
+If you use a native R installation (e.g., from the R project website), just run the contents of the `install.r` file provided.
+On on MacOS and Linux, you may need to install additional dependencies on your system.
 The error messages during the installation will typically point you towards the solution.

-   If you use `conda`, import the file `Setup/environment.yml` using the GUI.
+   If you use Anaconda, import the file `environment.yml` using the GUI.
    Alternatively, run the following commands in a terminal or the Anaconda console (on Windows)  to create the environment and  to activate it.